 Another question we get asked a lot is – does Amazon track specific IP addresses?
 The answer is yes, of course they do.
 Especially when it comes to review generation.
 There is a lot of data that suggests if you generate over 3 reviews on any specific product per day, these will likely not go live.
 Even worse, you may be flagged for a manual review, which you definitely do not want.

 Amazon Does Buy Social Data

-I wanted to do a quick update to this post and just talk about what we’ve seen in the Summer of 2018 as a update on the whole Amazon vs Reviews side of things.
-The first part is that Amazon is buying more and more data from social properties, some people don’t mind this and others hate it.
-But whatever your opinion they are big players.
+I wanted to do a quick update to this post and just talk about what we saw back in the Summer of 2018 as an update on the whole Amazon vs Reviews side of things.
+The first part is that Amazon is buying more and more data from social properties.
+Some people don’t mind this and others hate it.
+But whatever your opinion is on the matter, they are clearly big players.

-This means that Amazon itself is having more access to connect the dots between people who own seller accounts, and their direct connects that may be reviewing a lot of products.
-This means that your family and friends, COULD be picked up as incentived reviews.
+This means that Amazon itself is having more access to connect the dots between people who own seller accounts, and their direct connections that may be reviewing their products.
+This means that your family and friends, COULD be picked up as incentivised reviews.